workshopper/how-to-markdown/README.md

 ## Exercises

-This workshopper have 12 easy and clear tasks that cover the most important aspects in Markdown.
+This workshopper has 12 easy and clear tasks that cover the most important aspects of Markdown.

 * **HELLO WORLD** — the brief history of Markdown.
 * **HEADINGS** — how to use headings.
-* **EMPHASIS** — how can you mark some text as important.
+* **EMPHASIS** — how you mark some text as important.
 * **LISTS** — creating of ordered and unordered lists.
 * **LINKS** — inline and reference links.
-* **IMAGES** — how to embed image in Markdown document.
+* **IMAGES** — how to embed images.
-* **BLOCKQUOTES** — how to paste a blockquotes in document.
+* **BLOCKQUOTES** — how to paste blockquotes.
 * **CODE** — inline code and blocks of code with syntax highlighting.
-* **TABLES** — creating of tables in Markdown.
+* **TABLES** — creating tables.
 * **HORIZONTAL RULES** — how to split information using horizontal rules.
-* **HTML** — using of HTML in Markdown.
+* **HTML** — using HTML in a Markdown document.
 * **GFM** — useful things in [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ## Requirements

-If you are on Windows, make sure you are using at least 5.1.0 version of Node.js, which provides a fix for a bug on Windows where you can't choose items in the menu.
+If you are on Windows, make sure you are using at least version 5.1.0 of Node.js, which provides a fix for a bug in Windows where you can't choose items in the menu.

 * [**Node.js**](node-url) >=4.0.0 (>=5.1.0 for Windows)